 - Apply strategic thinking and business acumen to contribute to broader organizational goals, influence across silos, and manage real-world challenges with integrity.

-- Strengthen self-awareness and emotional intelligence to build trusting relationships, manage team dynamics, and lead with empathy during uncertainty and change.
+- Strengthen self-awareness and emotional intelligence to build more trusting relationships, positively influence team dynamics and role model empathy during uncertainty and change.

 - Take ownership of their development journey by creating a personal Learning and Development Plan, applying program insights to a real workplace project, and actively engaging their manager to support growth and accountability throughout the program.